JRivera-31/Innovation-Auto-Repair/README.md

 ```

 ## Motivation
 We were tasked with building a website for a small business.
-We wanted to help some friends out, as well as gain some real world, applicable experience.
+We wanted to help them simplify their estimate appointment scheduling as well as advertise their services.
+This will also help people find their company easier.

 ## Authors